naftali100/async_tgbot/README.md

 $config->server = "http://loadlhost:8081/bot"; // if you using local telegram-bot-api

 $handler = new Handler;
-$hanlder->on_message(
+$handler->on_message(
     fn($u) => $u->reply("hello");
 );
 ```
-set webhook to 127.0.0.1:8080/you_bot_file_name (or custom name passed in seacond argument to load_file).
+set webhook to 127.0.0.1:8080/you_bot_file_name (or custom name passed in second argument to load_file).

-you can add `token` paramter to the webhook url and the server will set it and use this token.
+you can add `token` parameter to the webhook url and the server will set it and use this token.

 run `php server.php`.

-a lot more hanlder, config and server options in examples folder.
+a lot more handler, config and server options in examples folder.

 ---
 # explanation

 there is 4 main objects in the library

-1. Server: extends Loader. load files, runing the http-server and activating handlers.
+1. Server: extends Loader. load files, running the http-server and activating handlers.
 2. Config: configuration.
 3. Update: extends API and HTTP. contains all the method to send request to bot api.
-4. Handler: create handlers that will run asyncronicly.
+4. Handler: create handlers that will run asynchronously.

 ### Server
 the server is loading all of your robots files, take the handlers, and run a server listen to incoming requests.
 once there is a request to the server, it activates the handlers set in the request path. you can set any request path to any file.

 ### Handler
-all handlers run asynchronicly on every request from the bot.
+all handlers run asynchronously on every request from the bot.
 there is a verity of handlers you can set and ways to control how they will activate.

 to create handler, simply call the method on Handler instance as handler name you want `$handler->handler_name()`.